zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 We can force a similar generalization for the x-coordinate by writing a test for the top-edge cell.
-As the test and solution are almost identical to the code snippets listed above, this is left as an exercise to the reader.
+As the test and solution are almost identical to the code snippets listed above, this is left as an exercise for the reader.

 ### Living neighbours